As a professional in the wellness industry, it’s invaluable to have an online presence to attract your ideal client.

 Try to only use images that are clear and of good quality.
 You can also buy a filter or use a program like Lightroom (free on mobile) that places a filter over the image to make them look more uniform.

 Essentially, a website should never be ‘finished’ as it is something that evolves with you and your business over time.
-So for launch, think about what are the minimum requirements for what you need as far as design, content and pages to make it ready for the public.
+So for a launch now, refine later strategy, think about what are the minimum requirements for what you need as far as design, content and pages to make it ready for the public.
 Of course, make it something you are proud but know that over time it will transform and grow the more you put into it.

 We recommend to review your website every 3-6 months and make sure that it represents what you are offering—i.e. updated class schedule, new products, seasonal promotions and call-to-actions.